-Anesthesia and sedation are used in dental procedures to prevent pain and provide relaxation of patients during procedures.
-There are several types of anesthesia that help create a relaxed dental visit and prevent discomfort that may result from your procedure:
+Anesthesia and sedation are used in dental procedures to prevent pain and help patients relax.
+There are several types of anesthesia that help create a relaxed dental visit and offset discomfort, with the three main categories being: